 - The second round from April 15 to 20

 - The third round from April 27 to May 1

 - The fourth round from May 6 to May 19

 - The fifth round from May 25 to June 2

-- The sixth round which began on June 12
+- The sixth round from June 12 to June 20

 The goal of the Vienna talks was to draft a roadmap of steps -- one on the United States lifting sanctions and one on Iran rolling back its nuclear program.
 But U.S. and Iranian diplomats did not participate in the same sessions.